Wenfan1993/cs598_dl_project/README.md

 Please see below the structure of hte implementation:
 1. For the GANs model
     a.
 The data (inputs/targets) are at the directory cs598_dl_project/project_model/MPRAGE_recon_UNet.
     b.
-The Unet implementation details are at project_model/models/networks.py This
+The Unet implementation details are at project_model/models/networks.py, class Unet

 Acknowledgments